liweiyi88/onedump/README.md

 The `binlog sync-s3` command enables you to back up MySQL binary log (binlog) files to an AWS S3 bucket.
 This is particularly useful for achieving point-in-time recovery.

 Refer to the [documentation](./docs/binlog/sync-s3.md) for detailed usage.

+## MySQL binlog restore
+The `binlog restore` command can be used as part of the point-in-time recovery process.
+It replays events from the binlogs and restores the data to a specified point in time.

+Refer to the [documentation](./docs/binlog/restore.md) for detailed usage.

 ## Resumable and concurrent SFTP file transfers